 Surgery for disc injury

 Surgery for chronic back pain really should be a last resort and considered only after high quality rehabilitation that includes hands-on treatment, specific movement exercises and evaluation of activity levels, and a second opinion.
-In this article Spinal Surgeon Mr Damien Fahy talks about the importance of movement in addressing back issues.
+In article Spinal Surgeon Mr Damien Fahy talks about the importance of movement in addressing back issues.
 He also discusses the potential merits and disadvantages of spinal procedures.
 For example, a laminectomy (surgery to decompress nerves in the low back) or discectomy (to remove part of a disc pressing on a nerve) can be effective in treating nerve pain, but not for treating back pain, and may actually make it worse.

 Epidural injections can be useful to help with sciatica symptoms due to a disc prolapse but relief may be temporary and this procedure doesn’t address causative factors.